bhavyagosai/IDM-Idle-Window-Fix/README.md

 ## Contributions

-- AHK is not supported in MacOS as of now.
+AHK is not supported in MacOS as of now.
 There is something called [Keyboard Maestro](http://www.keyboardmaestro.com/main/) which works for MacOS similar to AHK. <br>

 Contributions regarding everything are most Welcome!

 ## Contact Me

-Feel free to contact me regarding anything you need <3 <br>
+Feel free to contact me regarding anything you need help with! 🤍  <br>

 [![alt text][1.1]][1]
 [![alt text][1.2]][2]